Ashok Swain

-Ashok Swain is an Indian-origin academic and writer.
-He's currently a professor of peace and conflict research at the Department of Peace and Conflict Research, Uppsala University.
+Ashok Swain is a Swedish academic and public intellectual.
+He is a professor of peace and conflict research at the Department of Peace and Conflict Research at Uppsala University in Uppsala, Sweden.
 In 2017, he was appointed as the UNESCO Chair on International Water Cooperation and became the first UNESCO Chair of Uppsala University.

 He's also the Head of the Department of Conflict Research at Uppsala University.
 He's the Director of the Research School for International Water Cooperation of Uppsala University & SIWI.

-Swain has written opinion articles in publications including Outlook, DailyO, and Gulf News.
+Ashok Swain is also founding editor-in-chief of the journal 'Environment & Security' (Sage).

+Swain was an Associate Senior Fellow to the SIPRI Climate Change Risk Program.
+He was the founding director of Uppsala University's Center for Sustainable Development from 2008 to 2012.
+He has been a Mac Arthur Fellow at the University of Chicago.
+Swain has held visiting fellowship at UN Research Institute for Social Development, Geneva.
+He has held visiting professorships at Stanford University, McGill University, the University of British Columbia, the University of Maryland, Tufts University, and the University of Natural Sciences and Life Sciences, Vienna.

+Swain writes a weekly column 'Right is Wrong' for Gulf News.
+Swain has also written opinion articles in publications including The Daily Mail, Nikkei Asia, Quartz, The Conversation, Business Standard, Outlook (India), Scroll India, The Express Tribune, The Wire (India), The Print, Center for Strategic and International Studies (CSIS), DailyO, National Herald, Down to Earth, The Africa Report, Economic and Political Weekly, East Asia Forum, Fair Observer, Janta Ka Reporter, The Third Pole, and The Kochi Post.

+Swain is among the members of the Indian diaspora whose Overseas Citizen of India (OCI) card has been canceled by the Government of India.
+Swain is a speaker at the World Government Summit 2024 in Dubai.
+Swain's Twitter account has been withheld in India since August 2023.

 Early life and education

 Swain was born in the eastern Indian State of Odisha.
 After studying in his village school, he completed his Bachelor of Arts from Ravenshaw College, Cuttack under Utkal University, Bhubaneswar.

 He received his Master of Arts from the University of Delhi.

 Swain received his Ph.D. in 1991 from the School of International Studies of Jawaharlal Nehru University, New Delhi, India with the thesis titled Security of Small States in the International System.